lanl/sedacs/README.md

 The `dev` folder contains some utility functions for dealing with the paths and linking SEDACS to the necessary parameter sets, and/or binaries for external electronic structure codes in a programmatic manner.

+### `docs`

+Brief documentation for the functionality of the code.
+This will be replaced largely by auto-generated code from the docstrings throughout the code-base.
+Tentatively, the docstrings are a more up-to-date place to view the docs for the code.

 ### `proxies`